Starting Small

 Putting on a small Passion Play does not need to be an impossible task.
 The Passion Trust can help with costumes, props, staging, and funding.
 Keeping it small means that costs are kept to a minimum and often there is no need for professional a sound system if the play is performed to a small audience.
 You can see the Passion Plays in Worcester, Hamilton, Bishop Auckland, Abingdon, and Poole.

-Some people also decide to host a performance of one of the local Christian theatre companies (such as LAMPS Collective or Oddments Theatre Company) who travel around the UK with their productions.
+Some people also decide to work with their local Christian theatre companies (such as LAMPS Collective or Oddments Theatre Company) who travel around the UK with their productions.

 Expanding to a large Passion Play